-Finland-based paper company Metsa Board expanded its Husum board and pulp mill in Sweden, by adding a new folding boxboard (FBB) production line.
+Finland-based paper company Metsa Board expanded its Husum board and pulp mill in Sweden by adding a new folding boxboard (FBB) production line.

-Metsa Board is also investing an additional €38m ($43m) for a new extrusion coating line and related infrastructure at the Husum mill.
+Metsa Board also invested an additional €38m ($43m) for a new 100,000t extrusion coating line and related infrastructure at the Husum mill.

-The new production line produces approximately 400,000t of high-quality folding boxboard a year, taking the company’s gross annual folding boxboard capacity to approximately two million tonnes (Mt) by 2018.
+Metsa Board’s new production line produces approximately 400,000t of high-quality folding boxboard a year, taking the company’s gross annual folding boxboard capacity to approximately two million tonnes (Mt) by 2018.

-The folding boxboards produced at the plant will be primarily supplied to markets outside Europe, especially North America.
+The folding boxboards produced at the plant are primarily supplied to markets outside Europe, especially North America.

 Details of the new folding boxboard production line at Humsum mill

-The new production line features a BM1 folding boxboard machine, which was installed between mid-October 2015 and January 2016.
+Metsa Board’s new production line features a BM1 folding boxboard machine, which was installed between mid-October 2015 and January 2016.

-The 6.66m-wide machine has the latest modular design of headboxes, forming section and press section, and also a rebuild of the off-machine coater, winder and the roll wrapping line.
+The 6.66m-wide machine has the latest modular design of headboxes, forming section and press section, and also a rebuild of the off-machine coater, winder and roll wrapping line.